 Preparation of the experimental set up

 Maintain zebrafish in flow-through aquarium systems on a 14 h light, 10 h dark photoperiod at 28 °C ± 0.5 °C. Feed with flake food daily and live brine shrimp (Artemia nauplii) twice daily.
 Zebrafish in this study were maintained and fed by the UCLA Zebrafish Core.

+On the day of the experiment, transport zebrafish from the aquarium to the laboratory.

 Set up the in vivo ECG recording system by connecting the essential pieces of equipment and inserting the three color-coded stainless-steel electrodes into the three color-matched access portals of the amplifier (Figure 3).
 Start the system at the start of an ECG recording and/or analysis session.

-Procure zebrafish and other necessary tools, such as a wet sponge with a slit to hold the fish, forceps, scissors, Pasteur pipettes, and culture dishes (100 mm x 20 mm).
+Procure necessary tools, such as a timer/stopwatch, a wet sponge with a slit to hold the fish, forceps, scissors, Pasteur pipettes, and culture dishes (100 mm x 20 mm).

-Induction of anesthesia
+Anesthesia induction

 2.1 Prepare immersion anesthesia for pain control and fish immobilization to avoid motion artifacts during ECG data acquisition.
 Most laboratories use immersion tricaine (ethyl 3-aminobenzoate methanesulfonate, MS-222).